wilsonzlin/minify-html/README.md

 ### Options

+Note that only existing whitespace will be up for removal via minification.
+Entities that represent whitespace will not be decoded and then removed.

 For options that have a list of tags as their values, the tags should be separated by a comma.

 An `*` (asterisk, U+002A) can be used to represent the complete set of possible tags.
 It essentially fully enables or disables the option.